kitab-project-org/kitab-project-org.github.io/how-to/how-to.md

 If you are happy with your changes in the browser, do the following:
 1. Go to git Bash (in Windows) or command line in Mac or Linux
 1. Run 'git add .'
-1. Run 'git commit -m "clear and identifiable commit message"
+1. Run 'git commit -m "*clear and identifiable commit message*"
 1. Run 'git push origin master'
 1. Your changes will shortly appear on the main website.